smyoung88/School_District_Analysis/README.md

 <br><br>
 <img src="https://github.com/smyoung88/School_District_Analysis/blob/main/Resources/district_summary_new.png" title="District Summary New">

+The overall district summary itself was not heavily impacted.
+Although the total students still reflect all students including Thomas High School's ninth graders, the statistics shown are calculated based off the total student body without them.
+The average math score decrease by .1, the % passing math decreased by .2%, the % passing reading decreased by .3%, and the overall passing % decreased by .1%.
+Impacts may be more significant after finalized grades are correctly for THS ninth graders.

 ### How is the school summary affected?
 The affect of the new dataset on the school summary without Thomas High School's ninth grade math and reading scores is summarized in the following images: